aashish-khub/aashish-khub.github.io/index.md

 From 2022 to 2024, I worked as a quantitative software developer at **Goldman Sachs**, on the Fundamental Equities Strategies team within Goldman Sachs Asset Management (GSAM).
 I built financial tools and engineered data pipelines to drive investment decisions and risk management.

-From 2018 to 2022, I studied Physics and Computer Science at New York University, where I applied machine learning to real-world problems in epidemiology, occasionally working with terabyte-scale datasets.
+From 2018 to 2022, I studied Physics and Computer Science at **New York University**, where I applied machine learning to real-world problems in epidemiology, occasionally working with terabyte-scale datasets.
 I also served as a course assistant and department-appointed tutor in both Physics and Computer Science.

 I'm proficient in Python, Java, and C, and I adapt quickly to new tools and frameworks.
 Outside of work, I enjoy hiking and roller skating.